 If you love all things Harry Potter too, then I’m sure you’ve seen the fantastic new Harry Potter LEGO sets.
 We are obsessed.

-Our friends LEGO sent us the LEGO Hogwarts Express set, and my kids could barely contain their excitement about putting it together.
+Our friends at LEGO sent us the LEGO Hogwarts Express set, and my kids could barely contain their excitement about putting it together.
 I mean, look at those tiny little Daily Prophets!

 I can’t tell you how proud I was to hear my son calling “Expecto Patronum!” while Professor Lupin was saving Harry from the Dementor.